Tetromino: One-sided tetrominoes

 One-sided tetrominoes are tetrominoes that may be translated and rotated but not reflected.
 They are used by, and are overwhelmingly associated with, Tetris.
 There are seven distinct one-sided tetrominoes.
 These tetrominoes are named by the letter of the alphabet they most closely resemble.
 The "I", "O", and "T" tetrominoes have reflectional symmetry, so it does not matter whether they are considered as free tetrominoes or one-sided tetrominoes.
-The remaining four tetrominoes, "J", "L", "S", and "Z", exhibit a phenomenon called chirality.
+The remaining four tetrominoes, "J", "L", "S", and "Z", exhibit chirality.
 J and L are reflections of each other, and S and Z are reflections of each other.

 As free tetrominoes, J is equivalent to L, and S is equivalent to Z, but in two dimensions and without reflections, it is not possible to transform J into L or S into Z.